 When you are in Hudson, you'll notice that it is more blue-collar than most other communities in America.
 37.18% of Hudson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hudson is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Hudson who work in office and administrative support (16.67%), management occupations (10.26%), and sales jobs (9.40%).

-Hudson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Hudson doesn't have a public transportation system that people use for their commute.

 The per capita income in Hudson in 2022 was $34,236, which is upper middle income relative to South Dakota, and middle income relative to the rest of the US.
 This equates to an annual income of $136,944 for a family of four.
 However, Hudson contains both very wealthy and poor people as well.